Healthdirect Free Australian health advice you can count on.

 • They have stopped seeing their friends or family.

-• Their partner often criticises them, humiliates them, orders them about or makes all the decisions.
+• Their partner often criticises them, humiliates them, orders them around or makes all the decisions.

-• They often talk about their partner’s bad temper or jealousy.
+• They talk about their partner's bad temper or jealousy.

-• They have physical injuries, like bruises, broken bones, sprains or cuts.
+• They have unexplained physical injuries, such as bruises, broken bones, sprains or cuts.

 • Their children seem afraid of the person or show withdrawn or anxious behaviour.

-If you are affected by domestic violence you can:
+If you are affected by domestic violence you might:

-As well as physical injuries, people in an abusive relationship may also be at risk of sexually transmitted infections (STIs).
+People in an abusive relationship may also be at risk of:

-Signs that a child is being abused include:
+Signs that a child might be suffering abuse include:

 What is the 'cycle of abuse'?

-First there is a build-up — tension starts to increase, with verbal, emotional or financial abuse occurring.
-The abuser may become moody and withdraw affection.
-The person being abused may feel that they have to check their behaviour to avoid triggering the abuser.
+1. First there is a build-up of tension.
+The victim may feel fearful or that they have to change their behaviour to avoid triggering the abuser.

-Both people then may enter a honeymoon phase, also known as ‘love bombing’.
-This is when the abuser may shower the person being abused with gifts and affection.
+Both people may then enter a honeymoon or calm phase, also known as 'love bombing'.
+This is when the abuser may shower the victim with gifts and affection.

 What can I do if I'm in an abusive relationship?